tam17aki/music-esprit-python/README.md

 3. **Iterative Greedy Methods (RELAX, CFH):** This approach estimates parameters sequentially, one component at a time.
 It "greedily" finds the strongest sinusoidal component in the signal, subtracts it to form a residual signal, and then repeats the process on the residual.
 This method can be exceptionally fast for well-separated sinusoids.
 In this library, both RELAX and CFH are implemented as subclasses of a common iterative framework, differing only in their strategy for identifying the next component.
    - The **RELAX** algorithm performs a high-density spectral search at each step using a zero-padded FFT to achieve high accuracy.
    - The **CFH** (Coarse-to-Fine) family of algorithms, implemented here, follows the same iterative structure but replaces the computationally expensive dense search with a closed-form DFT interpolation formula.
 By using just three DFT samples around a coarse peak, it calculates a highly accurate frequency offset, resulting in one of the fastest available implementations.
+   - The **NOMP** algorithm builds upon this greedy framework by incorporating a **feedback mechanism**.
+Through cyclic Newton-based refinements and least-squares updates, it re-evaluates all prior estimates after each new component is detected, allowing it to correct for inter-component interference and achieve higher accuracy.

 For a deeper dive into the theory behind each algorithm, please refer to the following key papers: